Registration for Visiting Students

 Register via Paper-Based Form

 Visiting students may also register by downloading a Summer Term registration form.
 Use the Summer 1 Form for Session 1 and 12 week courses and the Summer 2 Form for Session 2 courses.
 You may register for both sessions at once as long as a separate form is submitted for each session.
 You may also complete the optional Directory Information Restriction form.
+If you have attended BU in the past, make sure to include your prior BU ID number on your registration form.

 Mail, fax, email, or walk-in your registration form, by the dates